JCMSK/guidelines-obsolete/README.md

 - The function documentation is in between three opening and three closing double quotes: `"""`
 - Outline:
   - Description of what the function does
-  - Keyword `Inputs:` followed by a list of inputs.
-For each input, description of what it is, followed by the type `(type: type_of_input)`
+  - Keyword `Parameters:` followed by a list of parameters.
+For each parameter, type on the same line, and indented description on the following line
-  - Keyword `Outputs:` followed by a list of outputs.
-For each output, description of what it is, followed by the type `(type: type_of_output)`
+  - Keyword `Returns:` followed by a list of returned variables.
+For each variable, type on the same line, and indented description on the following line
 - *Why is this important?*
   These comments decleared in between triple double quotes (`"""`) are called *docstrings*.
 And they are used:
-  - By users to know what the function does by typing `help (my_function)`.
-For example:
+  - By users to know what the function does by typing `help (my_function)`
-    `help(my_function)`
-    returns:
-    ```
-    def my_function (input1, input2):
-    This functions does ...
-        Inputs:
-        - input1: contains... (type: python list)
-        - input2: contains... (type: SimpleITK image)
-        Outputs:
-        - output1: contains... (type: int)
-    ```
   - To create whole code documentation using, for example, `pydoc` or `Sphinx`, where you get a list of all the functions in a package, and their documentation

 #### Classes
 Coming soon!